amidos2006/pcg_benchmark/pcg_benchmark/probs/smb/README.md

 This is all the info that you can get about any content using the `info` function:
 - `width(int)`: the level length
 - `tube(int)`: number of issues with mario tubes (a tube should be 2 slices wide)
-- `noise(float)`: percentage of changes horizontally from one tile to the next
+- `noise(float)`: percentage of changes horizontally from one tile to the next for each row
 - `complete(float)`: percentage of the level beaten by A* agent
 - `enemies(int)`: number of enemies that the A* player killed in total and not by falling off the map
 - `coins(int)`: number of collected coins by the A* player